MicrosoftDocs/azure-devops-docs/docs/organizations/public/glossary-public.md

 ## Stakeholder

 An authenticated user of a project who was granted Stakeholder access.
 An unlimited number of users can be granted membership as Stakeholders for free.
 Stakeholders can add and modify work items, approve releases, view dashboards and wikis.
-Learn more: [Access levels, Stakeholder access](../security/access-levels.md#stakeholder-access).
+Learn more: [Stakeholder access quick reference](../security/stakeholder-access.md).

 [!INCLUDE [temp](../../includes/glossary-terms/teams.md)]